 Most people have to pay for prescriptions in England.
 If you’re on Income Support or income-related Employment and Support Allowance, your prescriptions are usually free.

 If you live in England and you’re getting certain benefits or you’re on a low income you might be able to save money on help with health costs.
-These include:

 - NHS prescriptions.